Here's Our Rant About Cipher Mining Inc. (CIFR)

-Cipher Mining Inc. (NASDAQ:CIFR) went up by 2.55% from its latest closing price compared to the recent 1-year high of $15.39.
-The company’s stock price has collected 16.18% of gains in the last five trading sessions.
+Cipher Mining Inc. (NASDAQ:CIFR) went down by -3.35% from its latest closing price compared to the recent 1-year high of $15.39.
+The company’s stock price has collected -3.35% of loss in the last five trading sessions.

 Is It Worth Investing in Cipher Mining Inc. (NASDAQ :CIFR) Right Now?